 Sub - Principle How Sefton Council Achieves the Principle Openness.
 The Council publishes all relevant information (as required by the Local Government Transparency Code 2015) on its website.
 Engaging comprehensively with institutional stakeholders. ♦ The Council website contains comprehensive information pertaining to Council Services.
 Engaging stakeholders effectively, The Councils decision making information, including committee agendas and minutes (not restricted) is available via the council's website and intranet. including individual citizens and service users.
-The Council undertakes consultation exercises regularly; a recent example is the Imagine Sefton 2030 consultation.
+The Council undertakes consultation exercises regularly including on all budget proposals.